 If the owner of the car or the property owners are not present, you should immediately report the accident to law enforcement.
 If you fail to perform these duties, you can be charged with a leaving the scene charge.

 There are two possible charges: Leaving the Scene with Property Damages or Leaving the Scene with Bodily Injury.
-Regardless of your specific charge, you need our legal team at The Traffic Law Firm on your side.
+Regardless of your specific charge, you need a property damage car accident lawyer at Rivas & Associates, P.A. on your side.

 Leaving the scene with property damage is a second degree misdemeanor which carries a maximum jail sentence of 60 days, up to 60 days probation, and up to a $500 fine.
 There is a mandatory addition of 6 points to your license.

-Contacting The Traffic Law Firm should be your next step in protecting your rights.
+Contacting Rivas & Associates, P.A. should be your next step in protecting your rights.
 Our team knows Florida traffic laws inside and out.
 Our commitment, dedication, and knowledge will help us fight your case in court.